kentcdodds/kcd-scripts/README.md

 [![version][version-badge]][package] [![downloads][downloads-badge]][npmcharts]
 [![MIT License][license-badge]][license] [![PRs Welcome][prs-badge]][prs]

-## The problem

-I do a bunch of open source and want to make it easier to maintain so many projects.

-## This solution
+## Motivation

+This helps me maintain personal & work projects without duplication.
 This is a CLI that abstracts away all configuration for my open source projects for linting, testing, building, and more.

 ## Table of Contents